 Norfolk Steps Instructors have access to mentoring from the Norfolk Steps team and attend yearly updates/refreshers.

 Rewards

 We recognise that pupils achieve more by positive interventions.
-All behaviour programmes will include rewards, often as simple as praise.
+All strategies and interventions will include rewards, often as simple as praise.

 Praise can be given formally or informally, in public or private, to groups or individuals.